vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

     **TW TWR** -> **ARL**: "QLK6D, Number 1"

 !!! caution
-    It is the responsibility of **TW TWR** to manage the sequence in to TW TWR.
+    It is the responsibility of **TW TWR** to manage the sequence in to YSTW.
 This can be challenging, as it involves transitioning from **Radar** standards to **Procedural** standards.
 ARL/MDE can greatly assist with this however, with use of Radar/ADSB tools, getting coordination done early, and ensuring any aircraft within **10 minutes** arrival time at YSTW, are assigned a *vertically separated level* at handoff to **TW TWR**.
 For example:
     **QLK123D** ETA TW 0158, Number 1, A080
     **HDSN45** ETA TW 0200, Number 2, A090
     **VUT** ETA TW 0207, Number 3, A100